fyngyrz/slacker/README.md

 second is an incoming WebHook URL.
 The BOT is used to send what you type to the script on your server, and the WebHook is used to send the result back to slack.
-Both are easily obtained from the "Integrations" menu option on slack.
+Both are easily obtained from the "Integrations" menu option on slack within your team space.
 The token is used to verify that the incoming request to `slacking.py` on your webserver is actually coming from slack.

 Slack will ask what URL the BOT is to invoke.
 Let's say that you are using the cgi-bin web structure, so that CGI runs on your server when